confused-Techie/GoPage/docs/exploringGopage.md

 ### Header

-The Header contains three sections with the Settings Gear Icon in the Top Left that will take you to the Settings page as long as that isn't the current page you are on.

-The Header contains three sections:

-* The Settings Gear Icon in the top left that will take you to the Settings page as long as that is not your current page.
+The Header contains all pages within GoPage, as well as when on the homepage any Header Plugins installed and setup.

+The Header:

-* GoPage Banner, a Banner indicating the service currently being used, that will bring you to the Home Page as long as that is not your current page.
+* GoPage Banner: a Banner indicating the service currently being used, that will bring you to the Home Page.
+* Plugin Repo: A link to the Plugin Repo allowing installing, uninstalling, and updating plugins.
+* Background Image: Allowing to upload custom background images, set the current background image, or unset the image to leave it blank.
+* Link Health: A Page that will show if any Link Items you have the same Host Name or are the exact same link.
+* Settings: A page to modify all settings available within GoPage.
+* Left Header Plugin: If not set, a blank on the header, otherwise will display whatever is set as this Header Plugin.
+* Right Header Plugin: If not set, a blank on the header, otherwise will display whatever is set as this Header Plugin.
 * Clock, a simple clock updating every section that will show the current date and time in your current locale.

 ### Footer